Lifeskills Mental Health Blog

 It’s Affecting Your Health

 Anxiety doesn’t solely impact your mind and emotions.
-It also affects your physical health, leading to conditions like shortness of breath, headaches, dizziness, and chest pains.
+It also affects your physical health, leading to conditions such as shortness of breath, headaches, dizziness, and chest pain.
 Anxiety and depression are also very closely related, and patients with anxiety disorders may easily fall into depressive patterns.
 If you feel like anxiety is taking an extreme toll on your life, it’s probably time for an inpatient mental health treatment program.

 It’s Leading to Addiction

 In addition to depression, anxiety can lead to substance abuse and substance use disorders.
 Patients typically find themselves turning to self-medication as a method to solve their issues, but it can actually lead to more serious problems.
-It’s better to seek treatment the right way by getting a professional treatment plan.
+It’s better to seek treatment the right way by consulting a professional and obtaining a personalized treatment plan.

 It Makes Basic Life Routines Difficult